 Clean air is vital for our health, quality of life, and the environment around us.

-- Sign up to Eco Stars fleet recognition scheme.
+- Sign up to the ECO Stars fleet recognition scheme

-What is the council doing to address air quality?
+What are we doing to address air quality?

 - Switched 70 of our fleet vehicles over to zero or ultra-low emissions electric vehicles;